jojo2504/Living-Paris/README.md

 ## Getting Started (For Custom Building)
 1. Clone the repository to your local machine or download the latest release.
-2. Make sure your .NET version is `9.x`.
+2. Make sure your .NET version is at least `9.x.x`.
 3. To run the project :
     - run.app \
       Current arguments list : [`--reset`, `--noLogSQL`, `--initMock`]
       - `reset` wipes all the database's data.
-      - `noLogSQL` will prevent any SQL query to be written on the log file.
+      - `noLogSQL` will prevent any SQL query to be written on the log file located at `%appdata%/livingparis/logs`.
-      - `initMock` resets the database and populate it.
+      - `initMock` resets the database and populate it with arbritary values (not completed).
 4. To run the tests :
     - run.test

 ## Entity-Relationship Diagram (Outdated)
 ![Entity Association Diagram](/markdownassets/Image/Entity_Association_Diagram.png)
-This diagram will evolve in the future as we add more functionalities to the app.
+This diagram will evolve in the future as we add more functionalities to the app. \
+The diagram is under update.

 ## Known Issues
-- Cost is suppository for now.
+- The map is not interactable.
-- Marketplace doesn't support dish info view yet.
-- Dishes can't be created with ingredients details.
-- Sign up infos are not erased after sign up completion.
+- Xaml style is not consistent across tabs.
+- Dijkstra is broken | Not critical since we are using A*.

+## To Implement
+- Display Vertex Cover
+- Display `RelationshipMap` coloration graph
+- Tests for : vertex cover, graph coloration